ddeutils/ddeutil-workflow/README.md

 pip install ddeutil-workflow
 ```

-This project should include `ddeutil-io`, `ddeutil-model` extension namespace
+This project need `ddeutil-io`, `ddeutil-model` extension namespace packages.
-packages.

 ## Getting Started

-The first step, you should start create the connections and datasets for in and
+The first step, you should start create the connections and datasets for In and
-out of you data that want to use in pipeline of workflow.
+Out of you data that want to use in pipeline of workflow.
+Some of this component
+is similar component of the **Airflow** because I like it concepts.

 ### Connection